msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 When collection is modified when already an operation is going on.
 Example, iterating over the list and at the same time removing of an element.

 ### Event Loop
+TBU

 ### Monitors
 Monitors are nothing but implementation of `synchronized` keyword in JAVA.
 Monitor is an abstraction that helps to achieve mutual exclusion between multiple threads trying to access a resource concurrently.

 Additionally in JAVA, any object can act as a monitor utilizing `wait()` and `notify()` methods.
 Refer [MyBlockingQueue2 class](./src/practice/producerconsumer/waitNotify/MyBlockingQueue2.java) for example.